-This assessment reviews the proposed Area 12 works at Leeton in the Riverina of NSW.
+This assessment reviews the proposed Area 9 works about 1.5km west of the centre of Leeton, in the Riverina of NSW.

 Step 1.

 Will the activity disturb the ground surface or any culturally modified trees?

 The proposed works engage with water reticulation systems owned and operated by Murrumbidgee Irrigation.
 The water reticulation system includes pipes, tunnels, canals, pumping stations and related electricity infrastructure and dosing facilities.